-The Eurochange Charity has supported the work of Bwindi Community Hospital for several years, paying for the feeding programme at the Hospital for our patients and staff, and more recently supporting a programme that enables all children under the age of five in the Bwindi area to access free healthcare.
+Sustain For Life (SFL)has supported the work of Bwindi Community Hospital for several years; paid for the feeding programme at the Hospital for our patients and staff, supported Child Healthcare Access Programme (CHAP) -a programme that enabled all children under the age of five in the Bwindi area to access free healthcare.

 Rotary International has been a large supporter of the Hospital since it was founded in 2003.
-Rotary paid for the first building at Bwindi Community Hospital, provided us with our x-ray and ultrasound machines, bought equipment for our Operating Theatre, and recently gave a significant contribution for our power project.
-Another Rotary group paid for the introduction of a telephone in the Hospital.
+Rotary paid for the first building at Bwindi Community Hospital, provided us with our x-ray and ultrasound machines, bought equipment for our Operating Theatre, and recently furnished our Nursing School (Uganda Nursing School Bwindi).

 The support we have received from TOUCH Uganda has enabled us to furnish a new Child Health unit, and has helped us to provide life saving services to children of the Bwindi area

 The Joint Clinical Research Centre has been a strong supporter of the Hospital, providing BCH with antiretroviral drugs for HIV/AIDS patients

 Pointcare Technologies has revolutionized the care we can give to our clients on outreach clinics with the donation of a portable CD4 machine.
 Before we had this machine, we had to take blood samples on the back of a motorbike for four hours through the Impenetrable Forest to the nearest laboratory, and leave them there for a week.
 With the arrival of this machine, we can test blood on site, and have CD4 results to patients within 8 minutes.